 During the worship time, we will receive an offering.
 So you might see a little green basket come by.
 When you come as a guest, please don't feel obligated to give.
 The offering is a way for those who come on a regular basis to support what the church is doing.

 Immediately following the service, feel free to stick around for Extra-Cup.
 Take a few minutes to grab another cup of coffee or tea, catch up with friends, and get to know someone new!

-At the Vineyard, we are passionate about creating a program for children that gives them a safe and structured environment in which they can fully explore and express their creativity as they learn about God.
+At Mosaic, we are passionate about creating a program for children that gives them a safe and structured environment in which they can fully explore and express their creativity as they learn about God.
 Our volunteers are dedicated to making sure that church becomes a highlight of the week for the children who are involved.
 Safety is important to us too.
 All of our children's workers are required to have a criminal background checks and all children are required to be signed in and out by a parent or guardian.